openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 - `DATA` DIVISION for defining a class instance method

--  consists of any of the following four sections:
+consists of any of the following four sections:
 - `FILE SECTION`
-    - The same as a program FILE SECTION, except that a method FILE SECTION can define EXTERNAL files only.
+    - The same as a program `FILE SECTION`, except that a method `FILE SECTION` can define EXTERNAL files only.
 - `LOCAL-STORAGE SECTION`
-    - A separate copy of the LOCAL-STORAGE data is allocated for each invocation of the method, and is freed on return from the method.
+    - A separate copy of the `LOCAL-STORAGE` data is allocated for each invocation of the method, and is freed on return from the method.
     - If you specify the `VALUE` clause on a data item, the item is initialized to that value on each invocation of the method.
 - `WORKING-STORAGE SECTION`
     - A single copy of the `WORKING-STORAGE` data is allocated, and the data persists in its last-used state until the run unit ends.